-Applications built with Apache Isis often (should) consist of multiple modules, each in separate git repositories.
-For example, there are the various (non-ASF) Isis Addons that provide various crosscutting concerns/technical services (security, mail-merge etc), as well the modules eg as provided by the (non-ASF) Incode Catalog, which provides generic business subdomains (communication channels, documents etc).
+Applications built with Apache Isis often (should) consist of multiple modules.
+For example, there are the various modules that make up the (non-ASF) Incode Platform that provide various technical/cross-cutting concerns and generic business functionality.

 In addition, your own application may well be structured as a number of distinct modules (probably with the entities in each module being mapped to a different schema), and using such techniques as the event bus and mixins so that these modules are decoupled from each other.